 There’s no shortage of problems to solve, processes to simplify, and paths to shorten.
-But for a product to be sticky it must tackle tasks users deal with on a regular basis.
-For example, people don’t move very often, they only buy new cars every few years, and they don’t get married on a monthly basis, therefore a product making those things easier won’t be sticky… at least not for long.
+But for a product to be sticky, it must tackle tasks users deal with regularly.
+For example, people don’t move very often, they only buy new cars every few years, and they don’t get married monthly.
+Therefore a product making those things easier won’t be sticky… at least not for long.

-Understanding the tasks customers face frequently and making those easier should be a priority for companies looking to hook new users.
+Understanding the tasks customers face frequently and making those easier should prioritize companies looking to hook new users.

 Making these nudges as contextual and relevant as possible makes them helpful and useful instead of annoying and distracting.
 If the nudge doesn’t have an explicit purpose that will spark a behavior known to increase engagement, don’t bother nudging them at all.

-Many great products offer a ton of toggles, switches, and dials to customize the product experience for each and every customer.
-But, most new users don’t want to spend the time configuring setting after setting, particularly when they’re not really sure how they’re going to end up using the product.
-While these options shouldn’t be eliminated, the product should simply work out of the box with minimal setup required.
+Many great products offer a ton of toggles, switches, and dials to customize the product experience for every customer.
+But, most new users don’t want to spend the time configuring setting after setting, particularly when they’re not really sure how they will end up using the product.
+While these options shouldn’t be eliminated, the product should work out of the box with minimal setup required.

-Going one step further, some products are able to achieve instant stickiness by completely removing the need for the user to continue manually perform a task by automating it.
-If you can let users set-and-forget to replace something that used to require their effort on a regular basis, products can add a ton of stickiness without needing the users to proactively engage with the product at all.
+Going one step further, some products can achieve instant stickiness by completely removing the need for the user to continue manually perform a task by automating it.
+If you can let users set and forget to replace something that requires their effort regularly, products can add a ton of stickiness without needing the users to engage with the product proactively.

-These subscriptions just happen—users get value, enjoy the convenience and are willing to pay the price for what they’re receiving.
+These subscriptions happen—users get value, enjoy the convenience, and are willing to pay the price for what they’re receiving.
 As long as the product doesn’t screw things up or break, customers will happily fork over their monthly payment for the privilege of not doing something at all.

-While your product may eventually need to be more complex and add on extra features that aren’t used by everyone, out of the gate it should try to just serve its primary purpose and focus on doing that extremely well.
+While your product may eventually need to be more complex and add extra features that everyone doesn’t use out of the gate, it should try to serve its primary purpose and focus on doing that extremely well.
 Avoid feature creep before you’ve even stuck the landing on your first attempt by saying no to anything not directly related to improving the KPIs directly linked to engagement and increasing daily active users.

 “Blindly introducing features into your product is a short-term strategy that will bloat your product and eventually make it unusable,” says Hiten Shah of Product Habits.
 “To create a truly sticky product, you can’t simply imitate what other products do.
 You have to dive into your own usage and metrics to find what’s already working.”

-Put users on the fast-track to realizing value and stickiness kicks in that much faster, facilitating deeper engagement and loyalty that every product needs to make it a keeper.
+Putting users on the fast-track to realize value and stickiness kicks in that much faster, facilitating deeper engagement and loyalty that every product needs to make it a keeper.